PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac wrangled a stepladder over to the wall and lifted the lamp from its resting place.
 As soon as he put a hand on its handle the crystal in the center of the lamp flickered to life.
 "Yeah," Boltac said, rubbing the dust from the letters that were cut into the bottom of the lantern's base.
 "It says, 'burns with the flame of a true heart.
 We'll, it's not much of a flame, is it?
 But at least you don't have to carry oil for it."

 He handed the lantern to the Farm Boy.
-As soon as the boy touched the handle, the lantern blazed with a brilliant light so bright, Boltac realized it had been a long, long time since he had cleaned the store.
+As soon as the boy touched the handle, the lantern blazed with a brilliant light, so bright, Boltac realized it had been a long, long time since he had cleaned the store.
 Then he closed his eyes to stop the pain.

 "Wow," said the Farm Boy.